 Whether or not you want aggressive cancer treatment, you should always get supportive or palliative care.
 It’s used along with more aggressive treatment, but is better known for its role in making you more comfortable when aggressive treatment is no longer working.

-Palliative care is treatment of symptoms – it’s not expected to cure the cancer, although in some cases it’s been shown to prolong life.
+Palliative care is treatment of symptoms – it’s not expected to cure the cancer, although at least one study suggests it might prolong life.
 It’s care that focuses on making your life the best it can be, even if there’s not a good chance of curing the cancer.
 This means treating and controlling symptoms like nausea, pain, tiredness, or shortness of breath.
 Sometimes medicines are used, but other types of treatment may also be used.
 Most cancer care teams give palliative care, but it may also involve other specialists (surgeons, pain control specialists, and others as needed).

 Along with people getting treatment that is expected to cure the cancer (curative treatment) and those getting only palliative or supportive care, there are people who are treated for cancer for long periods of time.
 Treatment is given even though a cure isn’t expected.
 For many patients, cancer can be controlled this way for years.
 Treatment can be used to shrink the cancer, help relieve symptoms, and help you live longer.
 Even though it can be hard to do, many families adjust to this kind of treatment schedule.
 See the section called “Treating cancer as a chronic illness.”